Alliance for a Green Revolution in Africa

-Alliance for a Green Revolution in Africa (AGRA) is an organisation that seeks to transform African agriculture from a subsistence model to strong businesses that improve the livelihoods of the continent’s farming households.
+AGRA, formerly known as the Alliance for Green Revolution in Africa, is a nonprofit organization founded in 2006 created to improve agricultural practices in Africa, with the goals of doubling the income of 20 million farmers and halving food insecurity in 20 countries by 2020.

 AGRA is headquartered in Nairobi, Kenya, from where a team of African scientists, economists and business leaders supports its country operations and African governments.
 It was funded by the Bill and Melinda Gates Foundation and the Rockefeller Foundation.

-The institution also has offices in 11 African countries, under the management of country leads, who oversee the deployment of the organisation’s national strategy.
+The institution has offices in 11 African countries.

 History

 AGRA was founded in 2006 as an Africa-based and -led organization that works within the Comprehensive Africa Agricultural Development Program (CAADP), Africa's policy framework for agricultural transformation, wealth creation, food security and nutrition, economic growth and prosperity.

-Former UN Secretary General, the Late Kofi Annan, was the organization’s first chairman and he served until 2013 when Econet Wireless Founder Strive Masiyiwa took over.
-Masiyiwa’s term ended in 2019.
+Former UN Secretary General Kofi Annan was the organization's first chairman and served until 2013 when Econet Wireless Founder Strive Masiyiwa took over.
+Masiyiwa's term ended in 2019.
 He was succeeded by former Ethiopian Prime Minister H.E.
 Hailemariam Desalegn.

 AGRA has 211 employees from 24 nationalities of whom 42% are female and 58% male.
-About 61% of AGRA’s workers are technical staff.
+About 61% of AGRA's workers are technical staff.
 The organization is led by President Dr. Agnes Kalibata, who has held the office since 2014.
-She is deputized by Dr. Fadel Ndiame.
+She is deputized by Prof. Hamadi Boga, Former Principal Secretary, in the State Department of Crop Development and Agricultural Research in Kenya and Jonathan Said.

-AGRA is among the key conveners of the annual Africa Green Revolution Forum (AGRF), a gathering that brings together presidents, heads of state and government, ministers, scientists, farmers, private sector payers and members of the civil society to chart the way forward for African agriculture.
+AGRA is among the key conveners of the annual Africa Food Systems Forum (AFS Forum), a gathering that brings together presidents, heads of state and government, ministers, scientists, farmers, private sector payers and members of the civil society to chart the way forward for African agriculture.
 The AGRF is now its 11th year.